TechnionTDK/wikipedia-places/README.md

 ##### 3. Input directory:
 Input was generated following the instructions [here](https://github.com/TechnionTDK/dbpedia-hebrew).
 And taking it's relevant output as our input (our "input" directory):
-At the mentioned project, under "usage" - there are 3 scripts, only 2 are relevant for our input:
+At the mentioned project, under "usage" - there are 3 scripts, only 1 is relevant for our input:
-labels_generator.py, abstract_generator.py. (anchor_texts_generator.py is not relevant).
+labels_generator.py. (anchor_texts_generator.py and abstract_generator.py is not relevant).

 You can rerun it to generate updated input.